 Just remember, your marketing efforts have been to attract your ideal client, not any client.
 You’re empowered to say “no” to people you don’t think would make a good fit for your practice.
 You don’t have to work with everyone who walks through your door.

 Developing and working on a legal marketing strategy and plan takes time and effort, especially if you want to do it well.
 If you don’t think you have the time or don’t want to commit the time, we recommend hiring someone to help you.
 Check out our Law Firm Website Designers and SEO Services Providers portal for a list of vendors we think could help you out with digital and offline marketing or branding.
-You can also take our free Law Firm Website Designer Assessment to be matched with someone to help you take your website and digital marketing to the next level.

 If you want to take a stab at developing your own legal marketing plan, check out our blog posts and podcast episodes below to learn more about just how to do that.
 If you want to take your practice to the next level, sign up to be a Lawyerist Insider, if you haven’t already.
 You’ll get access to our library of downloads and our private Facebook Group.
 If you’re really eager to build an efficient and future-oriented practice, check out Lawyerist Lab for hands-on, personalized training to help you build your dream law practice.